gnomical/solid-theme-provider/README.md

     "vars": {
       "background": "#ffffee",
       "background_active": "#f3eedd",
-      "border_radius": "0.5em",
+      "border_radius": "0.25em",
       "foreground": "#111100",
       "muted": "#777755"
     }
+  },
+  "turtle": {
+    "config": {

+    },
+    "vars": {
+      "background": "#115522",
+      "background_active": "#226633",
+      "border_radius": "1em",
+      "foreground": "#eeffee",
+      "muted": "#ddcccc"
     }
   }
+}
 ```

 **system_themes**:
-this object represents which of the themes listed in your root object should be used applied when accomodating system settings for theme preference
+this object represents which of the themes listed in your root object should be used applied when accommodating system settings for theme preference

 **all other root objects**:
 Everything else is keyed by the theme name.
 If/when presented in the UI they will have their first first letters capitalized and underscores converted to spaces